Stuycs-K/final-project-3-lin-ryan-chen-vinson/WORKLOG.md

 - Worked on Piece class (testing approaches) and Pawn class
 - Found and uploaded PNGs of chess pieces that would fit with the board

+### 5/29/24
+- Worked on and finished Pawn, Queen, and Rook classes
+- Fixed errors in a few of the classes (var names and logic issues)

 ## GROUP MEMBER 2

 ### 5/23/24